Headlines (Midnight Star album)

 Headlines is an album by the R&B group Midnight Star, released in 1986.
 It was the last album to include the Calloway brothers, who left to form Calloway.

 The album peaked at No. 42 on the UK Albums Chart.

 Critical reception

 The Los Angeles Times wrote that "there isn't enough heavyweight material here ...
 These kind of 'Headlines' only rate a cursory scan."
 The Ottawa Citizen thought that "the sultry voice of Belinda Lipscomb on two slow dancers, 'Searching for Love' and 'Stay Here by My Side', make Headlines a complete and solid effort from Midnight Star."

+Commercial performance

+The album was certified gold on August 25, 1986.